Last updated: June 6, 2022

 Luckily, it’s pretty easy as Hungary follows the jus sanguinis citizenship law.
-This means that children of Hungarian citizens become Hungarian citizens by birth, no matter where they are a born.
+This means that children of Hungarian citizens become Hungarian citizens by birth, no matter where Hungarian birth took place.

 That said, there are a few notable exceptions when Hungarians could’ve lost their citizenship in the past:

-- Hungarian citizens who left the country before 1929 and stayed abroad for a period of 10 years or longer, or didn’t ask to maintain their Hungarian citizenship within ten years, lost their citizenship, according to the Act on Hungarian Citizenship.
+- Hungarian citizens who left the country before 1929 and stayed abroad for 10 years or longer, or didn’t ask to maintain their Hungarian citizenship within ten years, lost their citizenship, according to the Act on Hungarian Citizenship.

 - Before October 1, 1957, Hungarian women lost their citizenship if they married non-Hungarian citizens.